-Judgements made in respect of non-current assets as set out in accounting policy, 16 - Property Plant & Equipment.
-Land & Buildings are held at current value and are revalued on a five year rolling basis, but additional valuations may be carried out on an ad hoc basis out with the rolling programme arrangements, for example, when asset has been significantly modernised / upgraded.
-All SPT Land & Building assets were revalued as at 31/03/2020, but due to the current COVID 19 Pandemic the valuer included the below statement surrounding Market Uncertainty within their valuation report.
+- Judgements made in respect of non-current assets as set out in accounting policy, 16 Property Plant & Equipment.
+Land & Buildings are held at current value and are revalued on a five-year rolling basis, but additional valuations may be carried out on an ad hoc basis out with the rolling programme arrangements, for example, when asset has been significantly modernised / upgraded.
+All SPT Land & Building assets were revalued as at 31/03/2023. - All other operational asset classes are valued on an historic cost basis.
+SPT asserts that at any point in time, the carrying amount does not differ materially from that which would be determined using current value.